 Here are all our best tips for flying with a baby.
 We are certain you’ll find plenty of tips for traveling with a baby on a plane that will work for your family!

-Do I Need a Passport for Baby?
+Do I Need a Passport for my Baby?

-Flying Alone with Baby
+Tips Flying Alone with Baby

 The Government of Canada strongly suggests that children (including babies) carry a letter of consent if traveling internationally with only one parent or guardian (or anyone else other than the parents).